errc-lee/errc-lee/README.md

 ### Hi there 👋🏼

 Welcome to my page.
-I love building things and interested in developing software solutions using Javascript, React, and Node.js as well as learning new technologies.
+I love building things and interested in developing software solutions.
+Most of my recent work has been focused in working with Javascript, React, and Node.js, but I love learning new technologies.

 <br/>